tinybirdco/use-case-examples/add_new_column_with_values/README.md

 5. Everything is ready to promote the `Preview` Release to `Live`.
 Choose one of the next 3 options for that:

-- If you are using our workflow templates just run the action `Tinybird - Releaseas Workflow`.
+- If you are using our workflow templates just run the action `Tinybird - Releases Workflow`.

 - In another case you can run the following command from the CLI: